Checklist: Unified Interface transition

 - Service scheduling: Consider using Universal Resource Scheduling instead of legacy service scheduling.

-- Deprecated knowledge management entities: See this topic to work with the latest knowledge management entities: Work with knowledge articles.
+- Deprecated knowledge management tables: See this topic to work with the latest knowledge management tables: Work with knowledge articles.

-- Deprecated contract entities: See this topic to migrate to entitlements: Contracts to entitlements migration strategy.
+- Deprecated contract tables: See this topic to migrate to entitlements: Contracts to entitlements migration strategy.

 Test your application in Unified Interface

 One of the easiest ways to test your application in Unified Interface is to turn on the Enable Unified Interface Only option on a copy of your production environment.
 After the Unified Interface is enabled, you should be able to access your application using the Dynamics 365 – Custom app and test the use cases relevant to your context.

 Test your business and technical scenarios